PhilippeLamontagne/aboutEarth.github.io/SpotOn/index.md

 ---
 ## SpotOn

-This web page is reserved for use with the  [OpenStreetMap](https://www.openstreetmap.org/#map=3/71.34/-96.82) client "SpotOn".

 This site is currently under construction and is provided AS IS to serve as a reference for similiar endeavours by open data enthusiasts.

 <table border="0" style="margin:auto"><tbody>